 String level matches are TM matches that correspond to an entire string, and not to each segment within a string.
 When inserted, they will be inserted into the first segment of a string.

-String level matches are indicated by diagonal stripes.
+String level matches are indicated by a diagonal striped green tile.
 Also note that string level matches will not be auto-populated by the pre-populate feature.
 Therefore, it's possible for a segment to have only a string level match and not be auto-populated.

-- Pages: Current pafe of the number of pages there are in the Job.
+- Pages: Current page of the number of pages there are in the Job.

-- Word Count: Word count of total source word count.
+- Word Count: Word count of source words (translation step, on a Job with <2,000 strings).

 - Project Name: Name of the project the Job is in.